 Deferoxamine is used to treat conditions where there is too much iron or aluminium in the blood.

-Deferoxamine is given as an injection under the skin, or into a vein or muscle.
+Deferoxamine is given as an infusion under the skin or into a vein, or an injection into a muscle.

 Keep your appointment for your deferoxamine injection.
 If you are unable to attend contact the clinic staff as soon as possible.

 Some medicines available without a prescription may react with deferoxamine including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 |Side Effects||Recommended action|

 Symptoms of allergy including: skin rash, itching, swelling, trouble breathing

 Fast or irregular heartbeat